Are your eyelids swollen and your eyes dry and itchy? Does it feel like there's something in your eyes? Is it worse in the morning?

 Tears prevent your eyes from feeling dry.
-A tiny bit of tear fluid comes out of your upper eyelid every time you blink.
-It helps wash away germs, dust, and, other things.
+A tiny bit of tear fluid comes out from behind your upper eyelid every time you blink.
+It helps wash away germs, dust, and other things.

 Tears are made up of three layers -- oil, water and mucous.
 Tiny oil glands called meibomian glands on the edge of your eyelids make oil that coats the surface of your eyes and keeps the water in your tears from drying out.
 Together, the water and oil layers keep your eyes wet and keep the surface of your eyes healthy.

 When meibomian glands don't work as they should, your tears dry out faster.
 That will make your eyes feel dry and sore.

 Sometimes, the oil gland openings get plugged.
 Two things can happen: Less oil comes out and the oil that does is crusty.
 This can make your eyes hurt and cause blurry vision.